RULES - Idaho QSO Party

 if they make MORE THAN 10 contacts

-Rule change- Rovers , If you've been out roving, lets say on Saturday, then go home and want to operate from your home station too
+Rule change- Idaho Rovers , If you've been out roving, lets say on Saturday, then go home and want to operate from your home station too

 NO PROBLEM, we request you submit a Rover log and a home station log. you will be listed twice in the yearly score summaries.